balkce/demucstargetsel/README.md

     cd evaluation

+Since the evaluation scripts use the base "denoiser" package to compare to the original model, the base package needs to be installed.
+However, be aware that the original "denoiser" implementation creates some version conflicts with the training code in this repository.
+Thus, it is recommended to install the "denoiser" package after training has been completed, or in another copy of this repository with a different python environment, so as to not have any versioning conflicts:

+    pip install denoiser

-Modify the `create_dataset_wavs_DNSMultiMic.py` to point to where the created dataset resides and run:
+Then, modify the `create_dataset_wavs_DNSMultiMic.py` to point to where the created dataset resides and run:

     python create_dataset_wavs_DNSMultiMic.py